Best ring light in 2025: beautiful lighting for vlogging, video calls and selfies

 ❌ You don't shoot photos or video: If you only need a ring light for your webcam, or to stream from your gaming rig, this performance is overkill for your needs.

-The new remote control is a godsend for lighting yourself without having to keep getting up to change settings, and the improved diffusion is a dream for lighting portrait subjects.
-The quality of light and color accuracy is absolutely spot-on, which is particularly important for accurate skin tones and things like makeup tutorials.
+The provided remote control is a godsend for lighting yourself without constantly having to get up to change settings, and the improved diffusion is a dream for lighting portrait subjects.
+The quality of light and color accuracy is absolutely spot-on, which is particularly important for accurate skin tones and shooting videos like makeup tutorials.

-At 17 inches in diameter, it's an inch smaller than the Lume Cube Wireless Ring Light (the previous iteration of the Ring Light Pro), but it gives you a half hour more battery life, and the new light stand is a half-foot higher.
+At 17 inches in diameter, it's an inch smaller than the Lume Cube Wireless Ring Light (the previous iteration of the Ring Light Pro), but it gives you half an hour more battery life, and its light stand is a half-foot higher.

-If performance is paramount, this is the way to go – I've done plenty of "proper" photography and videography on this, from portfolio headshots pop-up events to vlogs and corporate video.
-If budget is a factor, though, Lume Cube or Razer's alternatives may be more up your alley.
+Everything about this light is premium – though that also includes the price tag.
+If performance is paramount, this is the way to go – I've done plenty of 'proper' photography and videography on this, from portfolio headshots and pop-up events to vlogs and corporate video.
+If budget is a factor, though, one of the lower-cost alternatives may be more up your alley.

-Read my full Lume Cube Ring Light Pro for more details
+Read my full Lume Cube Ring Light Pro review

 Best for small spaces